top of page

 How Trauma Therapy and EMDR Help Heal Relationship Trauma

-EMDR helps the brain and nervous system reprocess painful experiences so they lose their emotional charge.
-Memories that once felt overwhelming become less intrusive and less controlling.
+EMDR helps the brain and nervous system reprocess painful experiences.
+This way, those experiences lose their emotional charge, and physical sensations tied to the trauma lessen or stop altogether.
+Memories that once felt overwhelming become less intrusive and less distressing.

 EMDR therapy can help with: